 The final track of the Wailers’ twelfth album, Uprising.
 It is widely considered his magnum opus and is a personal favourite.

-Lyrically, it samples parts of a speech by the great Pan Africanist, Marcus Garvey, which goes by the title “The Work That Has Been Done”, with the call to “Emancipate yourselves from mental slavery, none but ourselves can free our minds” going down in history as one of the greatest lyrics of all time.
+Lyrically, it samples parts of a speech by the great Pan-Africanist, Marcus Garvey, which goes by the title “The Work That Has Been Done”, with the call to “Emancipate yourselves from mental slavery, none but ourselves can free our minds” going down in history as one of the greatest lyrics of all time.

 6. No, Woman No Cry

-It’s most popularly known version is a recorded live performance at London’s Lyceum theatre in 1975, though the original version was recorded a year earlier as part of the album Natty Dread.
+It does seem like all Bob Marley ever made was classics, but this one is more classic than most, thanks in no small part to its uniqueness.
+Its most popularly known version is a recorded live performance at London’s Lyceum Theatre in 1975, though the original version was recorded a year earlier as part of the album Natty Dread.

 It’s a very personal song and tells the story of Bob Marley’s childhood in Trenchtown, located in Kingston, Jamaica.
 It is a nostalgic trip down memory lane for Marley as he tells a woman, presumably a figurative description of a mother, not to cry, as “…everything is gonna be alright”.